 Success Rate: (0-100%), a low success rate indicates a longer data delay, shorter battery lifetime and high network traffic.
-Any error messages (LOST, ID, OPEN) will be shown here as well.
+Any error message (LOST, OPEN) will be shown here as well.

 Radio Signal Strength: (0-100%), the higher the better.